There are several resources and organisations which might help you to locate friends or relatives.

 The White Pages is a freely searchable online telephone directory.
 Search under Government and Business or Residential.
 Information found on the White Pages (which usually only gives a first initial and full surname) can be cross referenced with information found on electoral rolls.

 Oz Reunion's goal is to reunite Australian family and friends.
 For a fee you can submit a post on their website with the details of family or friends you are hoping to make contact with.
 Oz Reunion do not conduct any searches for missing persons or lost family or friends on your behalf, and their website does rely on the person (or somebody who knows them/of them) being made aware of your post.

 You might also be able to locate friends or relatives through social media such as Facebook - either directly or through a local community page if you know the town, city or area in which they live.

 The Ryerson Index is a free index of death notices (including funeral notices, obituaries and probate notices) that were listed in Australian newspapers and, as of 2020, listed in online sources.

-Organisations which can assist
+Organisations that can assist

 Australian Red Cross

 The Australian Red Cross provides a free tracing service to help with finding relatives missing through wars, internal conflict, migration and/or natural disasters.
 The Australian Red Cross is part of the global Restoring Family Links network.
 Red Cross however cannot accept requests relating to genealogical research or legal matters relating to Will's or Child Custody.